kammitama5/kammitama5.github.io/_posts/2023-06-01-Thursday-June-1st.md

 ## My purpose for attending
 - I'm learning Lean in-depth this summer on my own, and am interested in using it as a tool for my work now and in the future.
-- It made me realize that I can completely learn and use these tools (I liked Isabelle as well, but sticking with Lean for now), and I don't have to be interested in Programming Languages necessarily, but just use it as a tool for checking my assumptions about cryptography as I work through a system.
+- It made me realize that I can completely learn and use these tools (I liked Isabelle as well, but sticking with Lean for now), and I don't have to be interested in Programming Languages necessarily (not everyone wants to build languages!
+I wish some communities would stop selling formal verification as "PL" because there's a distinction that can be missed between the communities), but just use it as a tool for checking my assumptions about cryptography as I work through a system (modelling behavior, verifying my assumptions are correct).
 So that's kind of been my goal.
 Plus, a lot of Mathematicians seem to like it, so unlike some of the other tools, it's not a tool that would distance me from the community I want to be a part of as I continue to do research.
 - Also, finally, good news: I got into another workshop on my topic of research, which will be in August!
 I'm super stoked about that!

 ## Here are some photos from the summer school!